Membership sites are ALL the rage right now, but many businesses remain sceptical about this model.

 The answers to these questions are no, yes, and more than you think.

-These days, you can have book-like content published on the web in a matter of minutes.
-Which is good and bad.
-It’s bad, because anyone can do it and that means there’s a lot of crap out there and it’s harder for your customers to sift through it to find you.
-It’s good, because if you’re fantastic at what you do (and I’ve heard rumours that you are), you can set up a membership site teaching the thing you’re good at and get recurring revenue month after month, year after year.
-Unlike a book or one-time purchase online course.
+These days, you can have book-like content published on the web in a matter of minutes, which is both good and bad.
+It’s bad because anyone can do it, which means there’s a lot of crap out there and it’s harder for your customers to sift through it to find you.
+It’s good because if you’re fantastic at what you do (and I’ve heard rumours that you are), you can set up a membership site teaching the thing you’re good at and get recurring revenue month after month, year after year.

 But how do you justify charging people month after month, year after year?

 - Create fresh content regularly.

-- You keep your user interface easy to use and fast (believe me, people will pay for this)
+- Keep your user interface easy to use and fast (believe me, people will pay for this)

 - Build a valuable, can’t-live-without-it community.

 If you’re still struggling with wrapping your head around the particulars of membership sites, here are a few membership sites that might inspire you, because they make actual money and have a very loyal customer base.

 Kate Mckibbin ran a successful fashion blog for six years, but when she saw the blogging sponsorship sector becoming a touch murky for her liking, she switched directions and started a new business helping bloggers and online entrepreneurs create loyal and dynamic followings that lead to sales.
 Her customers pay a monthly fee to be a part of the Boss Squad, where small business owners go to workshop ideas and collectively freak out over the latest Facebook algorithm change.
 Good times.